kavyahuja/cs1302-ce29/README.md

    $ cd cs1302-ce29
    $ git remote add skeleton https://github.com/cs1302uga/cs1302-ce29.git
    ```

+1. **Individually:** Take a minute to read the pair programming workflow
+   in the [Workflow](#workflow) section, which provides an
+   overview of one way to send / receive changes from team member to team member
+   while minimizing basic merge conflicts.

 1. Change into the `cs1302-ce29` directory that you just set up and look around.
 There should be
    multiple Java files contained within the directory structure.
 To see a listing of all of the
    files under the `src` subdirectory, use the `find` command as follows: